 The objective of the SSAT is to provide a review mechanism that is:

-Recipients may apply to the SSAT for a review of a FAO decision if an internal review confirmed, changed or set aside a decision relating to them.
+Individuals may apply to the SSAT for a review of a Centrelink decision if an internal review confirmed, changed or set aside a decision relating to them.

 Where the decision relates to the payment of FTB by instalments, or to the raising of a debt, there is no time limit for applying for a review by the SSAT.
-However, date of effect rules in the FA law may limit the amount of payments that a recipient can receive when a decision is made in their favour.
-It is therefore important that applications for review are lodged with the SSAT at the person's earliest convenience.
+However, date of effect rules in the FA law may limit the amount of payments that an individual can receive when a decision is made in their favour.
+It is therefore important that applications for review are lodged with the SSAT at the individual's earliest convenience.

-Where the decision relates to other types of FA an application to the SSAT must be made within 13 weeks of the recipient being notified of a decision.
+Where the decision relates to other types of FA an application to the SSAT must be made within 13 weeks of the individual being notified of a decision.

-Where a recipient is prevented from making an application within the allowable time due to special circumstances, the SSAT may permit the person to make an application after the 13 week period and within such further period as it considers appropriate.
+Where an individual is prevented from making an application within the allowable time due to special circumstances, the SSAT may permit the individual to make an application after the 13 week period and within such further period as it considers appropriate.

-Applications can be made in written or oral form to an SSAT office or other agencies approved by the FAO.
+Applications can be made in written or oral form to an SSAT office or other agencies approved by Centrelink.

-The SSAT may also review CSA objection decisions made after 1 January 2007 as long as those decisions have gone through the CSA's internal objection procedures.
+The SSAT may also review child support objection decisions made after 1 January 2007 as long as those decisions have gone through Child Support's internal objection procedures.

-The SSAT reviews the merits of CSA's decision and may affirm, vary or set aside and replace the original decision.
+The SSAT reviews the merits of Child Support's decision and may affirm, vary or set aside and replace the original decision.
 A person who is dissatisfied with a SSAT decision may appeal to a court, on a question of law.

-For more information about SSAT review of CSA objection decisions, please see the CSA Policy Guide.
+For more information about SSAT review of child support objection decisions, please see the Child Support Policy Guide.

 Act reference: Child Support (Registration and Collection) Act 1988 refer to Part VIIA - SSAT review of certain decisions